-The existing fenestration was installed during conversion to a newsstand in 1983.
-Replacement fenestration should respect the original design to the extent consistent with the original design intent as a transparent structure and the structure's intended use.
-While recognizing the challenge of finding suitable materials, restoration of the original wire glass should be considered along with the thin dimensions of the original mullions.
+The existing fenestration was installed during the kiosk's conversion to a newsstand in 1983 1981-84.
+Replacement fenestration should be designed to recapture the original transparency of the kiosk respect the original design to the extent consistent with the original design intent as a transparent structure in a manner consistent with and the structure's intended use.
+While recognizing the challenge of finding suitable materials, restoration of the original wire glass or glass of a similar character should be considered.
+Mullions should replicate the thin dimensions of the original steel sash mullions.
+The original color of the metal elements should be investigated through historical research and physical inspection, though it is unlikely that any painted surfaces around the window openings survived the 1980s renovation.
 Accordion-style windows are likely to have unacceptably-wide frames and jambs.

-Replacement Removal of the magazine racks that fill the traditional staircase openings with glazing is encouraged, while giving consideration to the possibility of some continuing newspaper and magazine display.
+Removal of the magazine racks that fill the traditional staircase openings with glazing is encouraged, while giving consideration to the possibility of some continuing newspaper and magazine display.
+The design of replacement infill elements should recognize the former existence of these openings.